jdh8/wbridge5.book/partnership/major/forcing-2/README.md

 The 2/1 in Wbridge5 is Lawrence-style.

-* The game force may be cancelled if either one rebids own suit.
+* The game force may be occasionally cancelled.
 * Opener's reverses and jumps require extra strength.

 The Wbridge5 program overestimates values of unbalanced hands.
 It bid 2/1 with